r7105/.RHT/README.md

 # ReachHumanaT

-ReachHumanaT is a new programming language designed to be human-readable and easy to use.
+(Reach)HumanaT is a new programming language designed to be human-readable and easy to use.
 It uses natural language syntax to make coding more intuitive and accessible.

 ## Features